 These are just some of the questions you’ve got to ask yourself, and below you’ll find all the other things you should consider before moving to Barcelona from the UK.

-1. Cost of Living
+Cost of Living

 The cost of living in Barcelona is over six per cent higher than it is in Spain’s capital, Madrid.
 Therefore, you really need to have substantial savings to start your new life here.
-An average sized, two-bedroom apartment across the city can cost you around €1200 to rent, per month.
-Try Foto Casa, it’s a great website to view apartments to rent/buy and gives you a general idea of how much your new dream home might cost.
+When you move to Spain, the cost of spanish property in Barcelona is very hoigh, as in most European cities.

 A cinema ticket will cost about €8, a gym membership will be around €40, a bus ticket costs more than €2, and most essential grocery items cost upwards of €1.50.
 For a gastronomic delight, a three-course meal will set you back about €40 per person.